rednaga/APKiD/README.md

 ./prep-release.py
 ```

-If the above doesn't work, due to permission errors dependant on your local machine and where Python has been installed, try specifying the `--user` flag.
+If the above doesn't work, due to permission errors dependent on your local machine and where Python has been installed, try specifying the `--user` flag.
 This is likely needed if you are working on OSX:

 ```bash
 pip install -e .[dev] --user